Sydney-Informatics-Hub/hello-nextflow/docs/part2/01_salmon_idx.md

 In this workshop, we'll be demonstrating the value containers can bring to your workflow by using Docker.

-!!! info "Remember: different tools for different purposes"
+??? tip "Tip: different tools for different purposes"

     In this workshop, we're using Docker to run containers.
 However, for some systems like HPC where you won't have administrative access to your environment,